braze-inc/braze-docs/_docs/_partners/message_orchestration/attribution/appsflyer/appsflyer_audiences.md

 2. In the __Data Import Using Cohort Import__ section at the bottom of the page, click __Generate New Key__ to generate your Data Import Key.
 3. Copy this key and the REST endpoint to use when configuring a Braze connection in AppsFlyer Audiences.<br><br>![data_import_key][5]{: style="max-width:70%;"}

-### Step 3: Configure a Braze Connection in AppsFlyer Audiences
+### Step 3: configure a braze connection in appsflyer audiences

 In the AppsFlyer platform, within AppsFlyer Audiences: